For being a punk rock band

 - Or "Wake Me Up When September Ends", considering the fact that this song is about his father, who died when Billie Joe was just 10 years old.

 - Specifically, the title came about because after arriving home from his father's funeral (which was in September), Billie locked himself in his room, telling his mother to wake him when the month was over.

 - The music video.
 Oh God, the music video.
 The following quote makes heartbreaking sense in context.

 - Then there is the American Idiot outro, "Whatsername".

 - "Before the Lobotomy", anyone?

 - "Give Me Novacaine".
 Just the premise of feeling so hopeless that actually feeling nothing at all seems like the better option, combined with how much purer Billie Joe's voice sounds on the track makes it one of the most moving songs on the album.

-- Anyone who has really listened to the 21st Century Breakdown opener "Song of the Century" by itself should have to compose themselves at the mention of the title.
+- Anyone who has really listened to the Twenty First Century Breakdown opener "Song of the Century" by itself should have to compose themselves at the mention of the title.